Understanding the max-flow min-cut theorem

 A flow network with a source and sink where edge weight is the maximum capacity of the edge.

-Before we dive deeper into this theorem, we need to know some terminologies used to to prove its correctness.
+Before we dive deeper into this theorem, we need to know some terminologies used to prove its correctness.

 Liking the course?
 Check our discounted plans to continue learning.